konrin/skasync/README.md

 # [all|endpoint1,endpoint2,...] - target to copy
 #   all - copying will occur to all endpoints specified in the config
 #   endpoint1,endpoint2, ... - comma-separated list of endpoints to send files
-# path1,path2,... - Listing the paths within the working directory to be copied to the endpoints
+# path1,path2,... - listing the paths within the working directory to be copied to the endpoints
 skasync sync in all -c path/to/config.json
 ```